Akuli/jou/README.md

 ```

 TODO:
+- Add proper integer literals
+- Get rid of main implicitly returning 0 hack.
+Not within the spirit of the language to do something implicit...
 - Figure out a reasonable way to use valgrind.
 Seems like llvm does something messy?
 - Write syntax spec once syntax seems relatively stable
 - Multiple types.
 Currently everything is `int` which is 32-bit signed int.